Catalyst Alternative Private High School Boulder, CO

 Pamela Constantine joined the Catalyst Board in September 2010.
 As a parent of a former student who had special needs, advocating for kids has always been a priority.
 She has worked in executive office management for over 25 years and has devoted most of her free time between philanthropic and nonprofit organizations.
 Currently she is the Office Manager for Spatial Corp in Broomfield, CO where she has been employed for 13 years.
 She is also an active member of the Board of Directors for Highland Christian Church in Denver.

-FROM our PRINCIPAL
+FROM our HEAD OF SCHOOL

 Our board of directors is very active and is committed to making Catalyst the very best it can be.
 It includes parents and educators, as well as those with business, financial, and legal experience.
 We’re currently seeking minorities, women, and well-connected fund raisers.